joshpurvis/terraform-openvpn/README.md

 terraform apply
 ```

-Once finished, a file called `terraform-openvpn-client.ovpn` will be copied beside `main.tf`.
+Once finished, a file called `terraform-openvpn-client.ovpn` will be copied to the working directory.

 ## Configure your local client using Network Manager